gdg-norway/devfest/content/_index.md

                 url="./speakers"
                 icon="right" >}} -->

-### We will start announcing our awesome speakers very soon.
-Please stay tuned!
+### We will start announcing our speakers soon.
+Stay tuned.

 You too might be our speaker this year!
-Please submit your talk proposals following the link below.
+Please submit your talk proposals by following the link below.

 <a class="btn"  href="http://bit.ly/devfest-norway-2020-cfp" target="_blank">Submit CFP</a>

 {{% /home-speakers %}}